Table of contents

 - Matches with men with the expected surname: Most testers are looking for this ideal situation where we find lots of matches with their surname.

 Y chromosome and genealogy research

 If you are looking to find out about unknown fathers, grandfathers, and great-grandfathers, we would not recommend a Y chromosome DNA testing genealogy since all that can be discovered with an autosomal DNA test.
 A Y chromosome test may be the best choice if you are looking for distant ancestors from many thousands of years back.
 You can take the autosomal test first to confirm the paternal line as far as possible, then add in your Y chromosome results.
 Nebula Genomics gives you all of this information with one easy test!

 Perhaps you find yourself in a genetic brick wall or have a genuine interest in ancient origins or a common ancestor.
 These are valid enough reasons to take a genealogical DNA test and discover your family history through your paternal ancestors.
 As mentioned earlier, it is possible to find your closest ancestors through an autosomal DNA test.
 However, you will need a Y test to broaden your search and reach, and hope that your matches have an extensive genetic genealogy of their own.

 When looking deeper into your genealogy, you should be most concerned about finding a reputable database with the most potential matches.
 FamilyTreeDNA has one of the largest Y chromosome databases in the world.
 For more information, you may be intersted in viewing the resources provided by Sorenson Molecular Genealogy Foundation (SMGF), an independent DNA and genealogical research institution.

-Nebula Genomics and integration with FTDNA and YFull
+Nebula Genomics and integration with YFull

 Imagine combining the power of the most complete DNA testing company and the largest DNA database.
 If that were not enough, Nebula Genomics also has a partnership with YFull, which offers Y sequence interpretation services.